How to Get Financial Aid for Online College Students?

 These are usually awarded only to undergrad students.
 The amount of aid one can receive depends on the financial need of the applicant.

 The application process is the same as any financial aid process, you need to fill out the FAFSA.

-Academic Competitiveness Grants (ACG) are awarded to Federal Pell Grant recipients who have successfully completed a rigorous high school program, as determined by their state or local education agency and recognized by the Secretary of Education.
+Academic Competitiveness Grants (ACG) are awarded to Federal Pell Grant recipients who have completed a rigorous high school program, as determined by their state or local education agency and recognized by the Secretary of Education.

 2 - Teach grants

-Teach grant varies from other federal grants because it requires the applicant to have attended certain kinds of classes in order to be eligible to avail the grant, and then complete a specific type of employment to keep the grant from turning into a loan.
+Teach grant varies from other federal grants because it requires the applicant to have attended certain kinds of classes to be eligible to avail the grant, and then complete a specific type of employment to keep the grant from turning into a loan.